ox/aim-oscar-server/Readme.md

 Environment flags:

-- OSCAR_HOST: hostname of the server
+- OSCAR_HOST: host interface to bind to (default: 0.0.0.0)
-- OSCAR_PORT: port to bind to
+- OSCAR_PORT: port to bind to (default: 5190)
-- OSCAR_BOS_HOST: hostname of Basic OSCAR Service that provides core client features
+- OSCAR_BOS_HOST: hostname of Basic OSCAR Service that provides core client features (default: 0.0.0.0)
-- OSCAR_BOS_PORT: port of Basic OSCAR Service
+- OSCAR_BOS_PORT: port of Basic OSCAR Service (default: 5190)
+- DB_URL: URL of Postgres database to use
+- DB_USER: Username of the db user
+- DB_PASSWORD: Password of the db user

 Flags:

 - `-host`: hostname of server
 - `-port`: port to bind to
 - `-boshost`: hostname of Basic OSCAR Service
-- `-bosort`: port of Basic OSCAR Service
+- `-bosport`: port of Basic OSCAR Service
 - `-h`: see help information about flags

 ### Terms